How to Earn Teacher Certification in Wisconsin

 How Much Do Teachers in Wisconsin Make?

-Teachers and administrators in Wisconsin can earn healthy salaries, but it’s important to understand that these are averages and salaries can depend upon where you live, years of experience and what area of education you teach.
-Here are average salaries as reported by the U.S. Bureau of Labor Statistics Occupational Employment Statistics.
+Teachers and administrators in Wisconsin can earn healthy salaries, but it’s important to understand that these are median annual salaries can depend upon where you live, years of experience, and what area of education you teach.
+Here are average salaries as reported by the 2021 U.S. Bureau of Labor Statistics Occupational Employment Statistics.

 Even if you’re currently teaching a certain grade level of general education in your school district, you’ll need to upgrade your credential by meeting testing and endorsement requirements in the state of Wisconsin.
 Here are the guidelines to getting certified in some of the more common areas of education.